filecoin-project/lotus/documentation/en/README.md

 # Lotus documentation

 This folder contains some automatically generated documentation for Lotus.
-For general Lotus documentation, please see [lotus.filecoin.io](https://lotus.filecoin.io).
+Please see [lotus.filecoin.io](https://lotus.filecoin.io) for user documentation.